 Founded on June 16th, 2010, Askfm is the brainchild of Russian brothers Ilya and Mark Terebin, the sons of a wealthy former Soviet Red Army serviceman.
 Using the American question-and-answer website “Formspring” as a mode, Askfm was launched, and it rapidly expanded.
 In 2013, it had 80 million users posting 30 million questions and answers a day.

 The website, available in thirty one languages, makes £16,000 a day out of advertising revenue, as well as allowing companies to pay for questions which can be targeted at users.
 Most of the ads are targeted depending on user demographics, such as age and location; such advertisers include Nespresso and clothing company Isme.

 According to this source, Ask.fm is now number 173 in list of the most visited websites in the world.

 - Ask.fm allows the user to get asked and post questions from anonymous users online.

 - It also allows users to record video using a webcam and post an answer to the question.

 - Ask.fm has a feature where users can tag other users by putting @ symbol followed by the username.

-- Following several complaints and cases of cyber bullying and harassment on the website, Ask.fm updated its privacy settings and it now allows the ability to disable anonymous questions.
+- Following several complaints and cases of cyber bullying and harassment on the website, Ask.fm updated its privacy settings and now allows the ability to disable anonymous questions.

 - Askfm now introduced a new feature called “Popular!” which allows users to discover new interesting people to follow.